ocean-mapping-group/ocean-mapping-group.github.io/omg/sm2file.h.md

 ## Dependencies
 This header relies on `sm2misc.h` and `sm2list.h`, which are not provided here but likely contain definitions for `time`, `address`, and `listCell`.

+## Notes
+This header file is crucial for any application that needs to interact with the custom "sm2" binary file format, providing the necessary data structures and function declarations to correctly parse and manipulate these files.
+The use of macros for common structure names (`r__hdr`, `f__hdr`) aims to simplify code readability.